faucetsdn/udmi/docs/specs/onboarding.md

 to configure when the discovery *Node* should activate) to complete the overall flow.
 2. This just shows one-of-many potential provisioning (handling keys) techniques.
 There's other paths that would be possible (including manually, which is the baseline default).
 3. This shows the flow for a direct-connect (no IoT Gateway) device.
-Other than the provisioning steps, the basic message exchanges for a proxied-device (with IoT Gateway) would be more-or-less the same.
+The overall flow for a proxied device (with IoT Gateway) would more or less be the same, just different details about exact communication mechanisms.

 ```
 +---------+               +-------+ +-------+               +-------+           +---------+          +-------+